Miista/pose/README.md

 ## Roadmap

-* **Performance Improvements** - Pose can be used outside the context of unit tests.
+* **Performance Improvements** - Poser can be used outside the context of unit tests.
 Better performance would make it suitable for use in production code, possibly to override legacy functionality.
 * **Exceptions Stack Trace** - Currently when exceptions are thrown in your own code under isolation, the supplied exception stack trace is quite confusing.
 Providing an undiluted exception stack trace is needed.

 ## Issues & Contributions